KimleeHeng/osticket-instructions/prerequisites-installation.md

 *NOTE: Ensure that you are logged into your Microsoft Azure account, have a subscription active and have already made a resource group for your virtual machine.*

 ---

-## Table of Contents
-- Create a new Virtual Machine within Azure
-- Installing osTicket prerequisites
-- Installing osTicket
-- Configuring osTicket
-- Exploring osTicket as a Help Desk Professional

----
 ### Step 1: Create a new Virtual Machine within Azure

 1.1 Search for "Virtual Machine" in the search bar, or navigate to the Virtual Machine section back on the home page.